sibevin/code_error/README.md

         status: :retry,
         msg: 'Client should send the IAP request again.'
       }
-    }
+    })

-where the hash key is the supported code which can be a symbol, string or number and the hash value is an another hash to store the code information corresponding each codes.
+where the hash key is the supported code which can be a symbol, number or string and the hash value is an another hash to store the code information corresponding each codes.
 The code information hash contains the following keys:

 * :status - [any type you like] The error status to define the error handling flow.
 You can get it by calling the "status" method.
 * :msg - [String] The error message.
-You can get it by calling the "msg" method.
+You can get it by calling the `msg` method.
-* :masked - (optional)[Boolean] To define the error message is masked by default or not.
-The default value is false if no `:masked` is given.
+* :masked - [Boolean] To define the error message is masked by default or not.
+The default value is `false`.
+Please see [Mask the error message].
+* :pos - [:none,:append,:prepend] Define how to show the code in the error message.
+The default value is `:none`.
+Please see [Show code in the error message].

 #### Raise a code-based error